MatteoBosco89/UnityCodeSmellAnalyzer/README.md

 -c, --category    Saves the smells by category

--r, --result      Save results into a specified folder
+-r, --result      Saves results into a specified folder

 -l, --log         Log Level: Trace 0 Debug 1 Information 2 Warning 3 Error 4
 Critical 5 None 6 (Debug is Default)

---help            Display this help screen.
+--help            Displays this help screen.
 ```

 ## UnityDataAnalyzer

 UnityDataAnalyzer extracts information from the project's metadata (i.e., from files with the following extensions: .unity, .controller, .prefab, .mat, .anim, .flare, .assets and .meta).
 It provides as output a JSON file containing all information extracted from source code.

-### How To Use
+### How to Use it

 Open your command line/terminal and navigate to the directory in which downloaded exe files are located.